Mattesons in the USA

 It is widely believed that the first Matteson to come to America was Henry Matteson who arrived at Portsmouth, Rhode Island in 1666.

-Henry Matteson the emigrant, the first ancestor of nearly all Mattesons in America, lived on Prudence Island at the beginning of his new life in America.
-While living on Prudence Island he was at peace with the Narragansett Indians.
+Henry Matteson the immigrant, the first ancestor of nearly all Mattesons in America, lived on Prudence Island at the beginning of his new life in America.
+Evidence of Henry Matteson on Prudence Island.

 In 1675, King Phillip's War, named for the Wampanoag leader Metacom (also known as King Philip) broke out in the town of Swansea in western Plymouth Colony.
 Hostilities quickly spread north and west, soon threatening much of New England.
 The war ended in 1676 when Philip was killed by a Wampanoag soldier in Captain Benjamin Church's force.

-On June 12, 1678 Henry acquired 100 acres of land that had been granted to John Pearce, then sold this land on March 17, 1682 to David Shippee.
+On June 12, 1678 in East Greenwich Henry acquired 100 acres of land that had been granted to John Pearce.

 In 1685 Henry served as a Deputy to the General Assembly.

-In 1693 Hannah sold to George Vaughan 10 acres of land which her husband Henry had bought of John Knight.
-On August 9, 1693, Hannah married as her second husband, Charles Hazelton.
+On July 29, 1693 Hannah sold to George Vaughan 10 acres of land which her husband Henry had bought of John Knight.

 The Matteson family of Rhode Island is of Danish origin, and was established in Rhode Island in the year 1678, by Henry Matteson, who was born in Denmark, in October, 1646, and died about 1690.
 He was of Prudence Island, and removed from there to East Greenwich, R. I. No relationship has been traced between Henry Matteson and Francis Matteson, who on June 2, 1657, were granted accommodations with a house lot at the further end of Ship Cove, in Providence.
 Henry Matteson was the progenitor of the well-known Rhode Island families of the name, and it is to him that Mrs. E. Ellen (Matteson) Spencer traces her lineage.